- ABMS Certification:

 - Clinical Practice:

-- Endometriosis, Infertility in Men, Polycystic Ovary Syndrome (PCOS), Uterine Fibroids (Fibromyoma), Infertility in Women, Laparoscopy, Hysteroscopy, Women's Health, OB/Gyn
+- Endometriosis, Male Infertility Treatments, Polycystic Ovary Syndrome (PCOS), Uterine Fibroids (Fibromyoma), Female Infertility Treatments, Laparoscopy, Hysteroscopy, Women's Health, OB/Gyn, Gynecologic Surgery

 - Associate Professor

 Dr. Christopher Williams grew up in Reston, Virginia.
 He is married and has five children - four boys and a girl.
 He attended the College of William & Mary earning a Bachelor of Science in Biology and was a varsity gymnast.
 He then graduated from the University of Virginia Medical School in 1994 to complete his medical education.

 Following medical school, Dr. Williams went to Charlotte, North Carolina to undertake a four-year residency in Obstetrics and Gynecology at Carolinas Medical Center.
 He was then selected in 1998 by The University of North Carolina at Chapel Hill to complete a three-year Fellowship in Reproductive Endocrinology and Infertility.
 Dr. Williams served on the UVA Faculty from 2001 to 2005 and was Co-Director of the In Vitro Fertilization Program.